COOLAutonomyLab/COOLAutonomyLab.github.io/join/index.md

 ## Graduate students

-I am currently reviewing applications for two graduate positions to start in Fall 2024.
-I will also likely accept 1-2 students in 2025.
+I will likely accept 1-2 students in 2025.
 Students could work on a variety of projects, including the socio-ecological dynamics of small-scale fisheries, aquaculture mathematical modeling, or decision science related to how to optimize ecological monitoring programs.
 The applicant would be expected to have a strong data science or mathematical modeling background.
 Applicants that will be the most competitive for a position will have experience (and willingness to learn more) with R, quantitative skills (e.g., mathematical modeling, statistics), and field work.
 A basic understanding of Spanish, French, or American Sign Language is a plus for some of the lab's projects.
 If you are interested, please fill out this [brief survey](https://forms.gle/v8SeNbqEw1GL1f1M6) and then send <Easton.White@unh.edu> a CV and brief introduction, including details of your prior research experience, as well as your research interests and graduate school goals and how you think these align with my research program.
 It is important to emphasize why you are interested in working in my lab specifically.
 I am also open to chatting about the topics above or potential projects related to other areas of my research program.

 Our [lab handbook](https://github.com/QuantMarineEcoLab/lab-onboarding/blob/main/qmel-onboarding.md) is a living document and lays out expectations of lab members.

 I can accept students through [UNH's Biological Sciences MS and PhD programs.](https://colsa.unh.edu/biological-sciences) There are specific programs in Integrative Biology (IB) and Marine Biology (MB).
 The priority deadline for Fall admission is January 15th each year.
 Although less common, I can also accept student through the [Oceanography](https://ceps.unh.edu/earth-sciences/academics) and [Integrated Applied Mathematics](https://ceps.unh.edu/integrated-applied-mathematics/academics) programs at UNH.
 If you are interested in working with me, I strongly recommended that you reach out to me before applying for graduate study.
 Graduate work is typically funded through a combination of fellowships, research positions, and teaching assistantships.
 Currently, the minimum yearly salary for a graduate student in QMEL is $30,996 per year (including summer).
 The salary increases each year and is higher if you already have a MS degree.
 Health insurance and tuition are also covered by the lab/university.
 When we make an offer to a graduate student, their funding  is described in detail in an offer letter.

-In addition to funding I might have, I encourage my own students and applicants to apply for various grants and fellowships:
+I encourage my own students and applicants to apply for various grants and fellowships.
+I can help applicants apply for these opportunities.
 - [Fulbright Program](https://us.fulbrightonline.org/) - this is for non-US residents to study and work in the US - due in October (depends a bit on the country) each year
 - [NSF GRFP](https://www.nsfgrfp.org/) - Award is for three years of funding - lots of restrictions on who can apply - due in October each year
 - [Paul and Daisy Soros Fellowships for New Americans](https://www.pdsoros.org/) - Due in November each year